Sanibel Family Restaurants: Dig Into Fresh Foods, Fun Atmospheres

-Top 8 Sanibel Family Restaurants: Dig Into These Local Favorites
+Sanibel Family Restaurants: Dig Into These Local Favorites

 Over Easy Cafe

 Step inside this favorite Sanibel Island breakfast spot and see bright colors and plenty of rooster decor.
 Over Easy Cafe serves breakfast from 7 a.m. to 3 p.m., with lunch served from 11 a.m. to 3 p.m.
-Start the day with pancakes, egg dishes, skillets and scramblers.
+Start the day with pancakes, eggs, skillets and scramblers.
 For lunch, try a fresh salad, wrap, sandwich or burger.
 Popular menu items include the egg Reuben sandwich and smoke salmon Benedict.

 Kids have their own menus, and even well behaved dogs are welcome to join families on the outdoor patio.
-After a meal, pet owners should visit Island Paws, the restaurant’s sister store that sells merchandise and all-natural pet food and treats.
+After a meal, pet owners should visit Island Paws, the restaurant’s sister store that sells all-natural pet food and treats.

 Sanibel Fish House

-Once settled, find a large menu with soups, salads, sandwiches, baskets, pastas and entrees.
+Once settled, find a menu with soups, salads, sandwiches, baskets, pastas and entrees.
 Start with a shareable dip, oysters or shrimp.
 Then choose from clams, grouper, seafood combos, crab and fish tacos.
 Land lovers have several options as well.
 Sanibel Fish House also serves steak and chicken.
-Feel free to bring kids — they will love the bright colors and beach decor.
+Feel free to bring kids — they love the bright colors and beach decor.